The provability logic of all provability predicates: Arithmetical completeness of

 \section{Arithmetical completeness of $\NF$}

 In this section, we investigate provability predicates satisfying the condition $\D{3}$.
 It is easy to show that for any provability predicate $\PR_T(x)$ satisfying $\D{3}$, $\NF \subseteq \PL(\PR_T)$.
-In this section, we prove that $\NF$ is exactly the provability logic of all provability predicates satisfying $\D{3}$.
+We prove that $\NF$ is exactly the provability logic of all provability predicates satisfying $\D{3}$.
 Moreover, we prove the following uniform version of arithmetical completeness.